-There have been a long history of performing calculations of the $E1_{PV}$ amplitude for the $6s ~ ^2S_{1/2} - 7s ~ ^2S_{1/2}$ transition in $^{133}$Cs by employing different state-of-the-art relativistic atomic many-body theories at different levels of approximation.
-Among the early calculations, Dzuba et al had employed the time-dependent Hartree-Fock (TDHF) method \cite{Dzuba1984,Dzuba1985}, while M{\aa}rtensson had applied the combined coupled-perturbed Dirac-Hartree-Fock (CPDF) method and random-phase approximation (RPA), together referred as CPDF-RPA method \cite{maartensson1985}, to investigate the roles of core-polarization effects to $E1_{PV}$.
-Both these methods are technically equivalent, but M{\aa}rtensson had also provided results at the intermediate levels using approximations at the Dirac-Hartree-Fock (DHF), CPDF and RPA methods as well as listing contributions from double-core-polarization (DCP) effects explicitly.
-Later, Blundell et al had employed a linearized version relativistic coupled-cluster method in the singles and doubles excitation approximation (SD method) to estimate the $E1_{PV}$ amplitude of the above transition \cite{Blundell1992}.
-However, they had adopted a sum-over-states approach in which matrix elements of the electric dipole (E1) operator and APV interaction Hamiltonian were evaluated for the transitions involving $np ~ ^2P_{1/2}$ intermediate states (called as ``Main" contribution) with the principal quantum number $n=6-9$.
-This method also utilized the calculated E1 matrix elements and magnetic dipole hyperfine structure constants to estimate the uncertainty of $E1_{PV}$.
-Uncertainties from the energies were removed by considering the experimental energies, while contributions from core orbitals (referred as ``Core" contribution henceforth) and higher $np ~ ^2P_{1/2}$ intermediate states (hereafter called as ``Tail" contribution) were estimated using lower-order methods.
+There have been a long history of performing calculations of parity violating electric dipole ($E1_{\text{PV}}$) amplitude for the $6s ~ ^2S_{1/2} - 7s ~ ^2S_{1/2}$ transition in $^{133}$Cs by employing different state-of-the-art relativistic atomic many-body theories.
+In order to extract nuclear weak charge ($Q_W$) from atomic parity violation (APV) measurement, it is imperative to calculate $E1_{\text{PV}}$ very precisely (arguably less than 0.5\%).
+Among the early calculations, Dzuba et al had employed the time-dependent Hartree-Fock (TDHF) method \cite{Dzuba1984,Dzuba1985}, while M{\aa}rtensson had applied the combined coupled-perturbed Dirac-Hartree-Fock (CPDF) method and random-phase approximation (RPA), together referred as CPDF-RPA method \cite{maartensson1985}, to investigate the roles of core-polarization effects to $E1_{\text{PV}}$.
+Both these methods are technically equivalent, but M{\aa}rtensson had provided results at the intermediate levels using approximations at the Dirac-Hartree-Fock (DHF), CPDF and RPA methods as well as listing contributions from double-core-polarization (DCP) effects explicitly.
+Later, Blundell et al employed a linearized version relativistic coupled-cluster method in the singles and doubles excitation approximation (SD method) to estimate the $E1_{\text{PV}}$ amplitude of the above transition \cite{Blundell1992}.
+However, they adopted a sum-over-states approach in which matrix elements of the electric dipole (E1) operator and APV interaction Hamiltonian were evaluated for the transitions involving $np ~ ^2P_{1/2}$ intermediate states (called as ``Main" contribution) with the principal quantum number $n=6-9$.
+This method utilized the calculated E1 matrix elements and magnetic dipole hyperfine structure constants to estimate the uncertainty of $E1_{\text{PV}}$.
+Uncertainties from the energies were removed by considering the experimental energies, while contributions from core orbitals (referred to as ``Core" contribution henceforth) and higher $np ~ ^2P_{1/2}$ intermediate states (hereafter called as ``Tail" contribution) were estimated using lower-order methods.
 Following this work, Dzuba et al improved their calculation of TDHF method by incorporating correlation contributions through the Br\"uckner orbitals (BO) and referred the approach as RPA$+$BO method \cite{Dzuba2001}.
-Higher-order contributions from the Breit, lower-order QED and neutron skin effects were added subsequently through different works to claim for more precise $E1_{PV}$ value for extracting the BSM physics \cite{Dzuba1989, Milstein2002, Brown2009, Derevianko2001, Kozlov2001, Shabaev2005, Dzuba2002}.
-It is worth mentioning here that all these higher-order effects were estimated through different types of many-body methods and without accounting correlations among themselves.
+Higher-order contributions from the Breit, lower-order QED and neutron skin effects were added subsequently through different works to claim for more precise $E1_{\text{PV}}$ value for extracting the beyond the Standard Model physics \cite{Dzuba1989, Milstein2002, Brown2009, Derevianko2001, Kozlov2001, Shabaev2005, Dzuba2002}.
 Soon after these theoretical results, relativistic coupled-cluster (RCC) theory with singles and doubles approximation (RCCSD method) was employed to treat both the electromagnetic and weak interactions on an equal footing \cite{Sahoo2006, Sahoothesis, Sahoo2010}.
-Moreover, it also treated correlations among the Main, Core and Tail contributions to $E1_{PV}$ but its accuracy was an concern due to its {\it ab initio} nature and use of a relatively smaller basis size in the available computational resources at that time.